 More charges for man accused of claiming to be missing child

-CINCINNATI – An Ohio man accused of claiming to be a missing child from Illinois is facing new charges.
+CINCINNATI – A federal grand jury indictment that was filed Thursday accuses an Ohio man who claimed to be a missing child from Illinois of lying to federal agents and of identity theft.

-A federal grand jury has indicted 23-year-old Brian Michael Rini (REE'-nee) of Medina (meh-DY'-nuh), Ohio, on two counts of lying to federal agents and one count of aggravated identity theft.
+Brian Michael Rini, 23, of Medina, now faces two counts of lying to federal agents and one count of aggravated identity theft.

+U.S. Attorney Benjamin Glassman's office in Cincinnati said making false statements carries a possible sentence of eight years in prison with conviction, while the identify theft count would bring a mandatory two years if he is convicted.

 He had been arrested earlier on a single false statement count after DNA testing proved he wasn't Timmothy Pitzen, who disappeared in 2011 at age 6.

-Rini is being held without bond.
-Arraignment is scheduled Friday.
+Rini is being held without bond, with arraignment scheduled Friday.
 A message seeking comment was left Thursday with his federal public defender.

 Police picked up Rini the morning of April 3 on the streets of Newport, Kentucky.